 The draw is the selection by ballot of the order in which dogs in a stake are required to compete.
-The draw is to be held in a public place.
+The draw is to be held in a public place or done by random number generation prior to catalogue publication.